SEGV under high concurrency

 Right now, I've found some more info.
 After a increase in server memory(we added 4GBs of ram), we stopped seeing the segfaults and started to see "stack level too deep".
 All errors we have are listed bellow(curiously, they all point to lines with "raise"s):

-#4 Updated by Diego Plentz about 2 years ago
+#4 Updated by Diego Plentz over 2 years ago

 We found the problem, was a recursive call that was generating the problem.
 I think it's really a bug that it segfaults in a recursive call when we had less memory, but I really can't reproduce the error in a more restrict test case, so I think we can close this.
 Thanks anyway